 The second new model that IWC introduces is a new version of the Portugieser Automatic in stainless steel (under the reference IW500712).
 Nothing new in terms of technology, or even design, except for one factor: the hands and hour markers (Arabic numerals) are rhodium-plated.
 Stop the presses!
 While you might think this is no big news at all, I was somewhere in between jumping for joy and being in shock.
 Wanna know why?

 Well, the silver dial and rhodium-plated hands are usually reserved for the platinum versions in the Portugieser collection.
 The platinum version of the Portugieser Automatic, always with its iconic dial layout and seven-day power reserve, came as a limited edition of 250 pieces (in the year 2000) and later again as a limited edition of 500 pieces.
 While these are only for sale on the second-hand market for approx. EUR 20k, you can now buy a stainless steel version that looks exactly the same.
-I’m not in the position to talk on behalf of the 750 people who own the platinum version, but I can imagine that they are not jumping for joy…
+I’m not in the position to talk on behalf of the (in total) 750 people who own the platinum version, but I can imagine that they are not jumping for joy…

 Again nothing new in terms of technology, design, or anything, this is the same (updated) Portugieser Automatic that was launched in 2015.
 The main difference is that the silver dial version now also comes with rhodium-plated hands and hour markers.
 With this discreet looking combination this is probably the best looking Portugieser Automatic at the moment.
 This new Portugieser Automatic Steel IW500712 will cost exactly the same as the other steel versions of this watch, meaning EUR 12,900.